 - I like to find music that shares a rhythm with the sentences I’m working on.
 And though I’ll probably regret saying this, I think some songs actually don’t sound too bad when they’re played through lousy speakers.

 - Americans continue to visit Paris not just for Paris, but for ‘Paris.’
 As if out of some collective nostalgia for what Paris should be, more than what it is.
 For someone else’s memories.

 - To be human is to have a collection of memories that tells you who you are and how you got there.

-- For me, the experience of being in other culture really set up a longing.
+- For me, the experience of being in other cultures really set up a longing.
 When I’m travelling, things seem really sharp.
 You learn things ten times faster.